RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 _[Table of Contents](#table-of-contents)_

 #### Optional Config Parameters
-These parameters do not have to be set when creating a DataWindow.
+These parameters do not have to be set when creating a DataWindowConfig.
 Default values for each will be given.

 First, please note that your data must be stored in one of two ways:
 1. `Unstructured`: All files exist directly in the `input_dir`.